humanprotocol/human-protocol/docs/sdk/typescript/escrow/classes/EscrowClient.md

 `string`

-Token address to use for payouts.
+The address of the token to use for escrow funding.

 ##### jobRequesterId

 `string`

-Job Requester Id
+Identifier for the job requester.

 ##### txOptions?